shunyaYoshimra/OnoHP/README.md

 # https://github.com/shunyaYoshimra/OnoHP

-This is a website of Ono Laboratory at Kobe University.
+This is the website of Ono Laboratory at Kobe University.

 # Requirement